ShubhamPeri/gitsetup/README.md

 ![image](https://user-images.githubusercontent.com/58199878/121238658-30b2e700-c84d-11eb-9bda-19c5158a5362.png)

-## Try Configuring git and join git and github together.
-Enjoy learning!. ##
+## Enjoy learning!
+Feel free to connect in case of any questions. ##